-This isn't because your project will break overnight, but because eventually you will want to upgrade.
+Keep your project up-to-date with the latest version of React Native This isn't because your project will break overnight, but because eventually you will want to upgrade.

 I found that upgrading React Native skipping several versions is sometimes a very painful exercise with a lot of fuzzing with native code.
 It's hard to track down what is breaking and what needs updating.
 If you're using Expo, you likely won't need to directly upgrade React Native, but it doesn't hurt to bump the versions of your Expo dependencies when you can, for the same reason.

 React Native has a tool to help with upgrading, but it is a fairly manual process.
 You'll need to sift through all the diffs, determine what parts are project-specific, old React Native boilerplate, or new React Native boilerplate, and mash the project-specific and new boilerplate parts together.

 Final Thoughts React Native has its quirks, and even with prior React experience it still has a somewhat substantial learning curve.
 However, I actually found developing in React Native a pleasant experience overall, dare I say fun.

 Expo is definitely the way to go if you're just looking to get things done, especially if you don't need to do anything fancy and device specific.
 With it, you're likely to get CRUD operations working on-device within a few days.

 Are the articles up-to-date or still relevant?
 Explainer here →